huachangb/Tutorial-group-matcher/README.md

 # Planner for finding the optimal schedule
 Python module to find schedules with a minimal number of overlapping lectures.

+## This branch contains the previous version of this project.
+The code has been largely restructured in the main branch and is therefore recommended to be used.

 ## Features
 - Search for a schedule to limit the number of overlapping lectures
 - Search within a given range of time